World War II in Yugoslav Macedonia

 After Bulgaria switched sides in the war in September 1944, the Bulgarian 5th.
 Army stationed in Macedonia, moved back to the old borders of Bulgaria.
 In the early October the newly formed Bulgarian People's Army together with the Red Army reentered occupied Yugoslavia to blocking the German forces withdrawing from Greece.
 Yugoslav Macedonia was liberated in the end of November.

 The communist resistance is called by the Macedonian historiography the National Liberation Struggle (Народноослободителна борба (НОБ), Narodnoosloboditelna borba (NOB)).
 Some of the combatants also developed aspirations for independence of the region of Macedonia, but were suppressed at the end of the war by the communist authorities.
 It marked the defeat of Bulgarian nationalism and the victory of the pro-Yugoslav Macedonian nationalism in the area.
-As result the new Communist authorities persecuted the former collaborationists with the charges of "Great Bulgarian chauvinism" and cracked down on pro-Bulgarian organisations that supported ideas of Greater Bulgaria and those which opposed the Yugoslav idea and insisted on Macedonian independence.
+As result the post-WWII Communist authorities persecuted the former collaborationists with the charges of "Great Bulgarian chauvinism" and cracked down on pro-Bulgarian organisations that supported ideas of Greater Bulgaria and those which opposed the Yugoslav idea and insisted on Macedonian independence.